-The Monthly Safety Scenario (MSS) is a Loss Prevention initiative to assist members in their efforts to comply with international safety regulations and to follow best practice.
+The Monthly Safety Scenario (MSS) is a Loss Prevention initiative to assist members in their efforts to comply with international safety regulations and to follow best practices.

-The Club will publish, on a monthly basis, a new Monthly Safety Scenario (MSS) to assist owners in their efforts of complying with the above regulations.
+The Club is publishing, every month, a new Monthly Safety Scenario (MSS) to assist owners in their efforts to comply with the above regulations.
 Alternative scenarios will be uploaded in SCOL.
-It will be easy to download the MSS and enter the written conclusions from the meeting and send feedback to the shore based organisation.
+It is easy to download the MSS and enter the written conclusions from the meeting and send feedback to the shore-based organisation.

 Right-click on the link below and select “Save target as...“ to save the pdf file on your computer.

 MSS Case November: Main engine failure caused serious contact accident

 It was night and the vessel was in ballast condition and heading to port.
 The pilot boarded and two tugs were connected: one on the bow and one on the stern.
 Prior to the pilot boarding, the engine had been tested and the prearrival checks had been completed.
 At the pilot brief the pilot was given the pilot card and he informed the Master that the plan was to berth on the starboard side.
 To be able to do this the vessel was required to carry out a 180° turn to port.
 The Master had lined up the vessel and started to turn when the main engine failed to respond.
 He ordered slow astern but there was no response.
 Several repeated orders, from slow astern to full astern, were commanded from the bridge telegraph but with no response.

 The main engine was a medium speed four-stroke engine driving a fixed pitch propeller through a gearbox controlled via a Woodward governor and reversing effected by the main gearbox.
 Control was carried out via the electronic bridge control.